 APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
 ZoomInfo MCP is listed in the Claude directory and connects AI models to ZoomInfo data through natural language.
 The Enterprise API covers search, enrichment, AI intelligence, marketing audience management, and engagement data, all accessible via OAuth 2.0 through the developer portal.

-ZoomInfo provides two free entry points.
-ZoomInfo Lite is a permanent free tier (no credit card, no time limit) with access to the B2B database, 10 monthly export credits, advanced search filters, the Chrome extension, and WebSights Lite (up to 10 website visitor reveals per day).
-A 7-day free trial provides broader access to core platform features.
+ZoomInfo is free to start with a permanent free tier that provides access to the B2B database, advanced search filters, the Chrome extension, and website visitor identification.
+A free trial provides broader access to core platform features.

+Paid access is consumption-based, scaling with usage volume, feature set, and user count.
 API access is included in all relevant plans, and ZoomInfo is shifting toward consumption-based pricing where customers pay for what they use rather than for seats alone.
+For teams ready to move from data procurement to full GTM execution, request a demo.

 Coresignal or ZoomInfo: Comparison Summary